David-Ackerman/Rafa-Oli/README.md

 Hello, my name is Rafaela Oliveira and I'm a Junior Software Developer

-- 🌱 I am currently improving knowledge Application Development using Kotlin, as well as learning JavaScript for creating applications, and also polishing concepts and practices of Spring Boot with Java.
+- 🌱 I am currently improving knowledge Application Development using Kotlin and Dart(Flutter), as well as learning JavaScript for creating applications, and also polishing concepts and practices of Spring Boot with Java.

 #### Languages and tools already experienced and improving:
 <img height="25" src="https://img.shields.io/badge/kotlin-%230095D5.svg?&style=for-the-badge&logo=kotlin&logoColor=white"></img>